leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Will lutein help AMD
 - What can I do if I have AMD
 - How often should I follow up to check for AMD
-- Does eyedrops work to treat AMD
+- Does [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} work to treat AMD
 - How is AMD treated?
 - What is the treatment of age-related macular degeneration?
 - How soon will my vision recover after treatment?